dasoljlee/GAM305_Team1/README.md

 Josh: The tools I found that were successful were Discord for communication and FAB in the Epic Games launcher, which is where I was able to find my assets.

 Evan: I had great success with designing the 5 rooms of the level using the CubeGrid modeling tool built-in to UE5.
 I was able to quickly create the layout of each room and the connecting paths between them with ease, while allowing the ability to add more detail and intricacy to the level through the next couple weeks for our scheduled Beta and Final build releases.

+Matthew: One tool that I found success in using was the modeling tool, I was able to create the different models for the enemies and gun in a unique way directly withing Unreal Engine.

 ## Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?